Probate & Estate Administration Lawyers in Kalamazoo

 Levine & Levine Has 115+ Years of Collective Experience

 Both probate and estate administration are subject to state laws.
 This means that when going through both the probate process and when serving as an administrator or personal representative, you must ensure that you follow all rules and regulations to the letter.
 Failure to adhere to correct probate law can result in punitive measures on the part of the court.
-If you have questions or are struggling with a probate issue, reach out to our Kalamazoo probate and estate administration attorneys for help.
+If you have questions or are struggling with a probate issue, reach out to our Kalamazoo probate lawyers for help.

 The Probate Process in Michigan

 After someone dies, their estate goes through the legal process of probate.
 In Michigan, estates with and without wills are both subject to probate.
 During this process, the courts divide and distribute the deceased person's estate.
 If there is a valid will in place, the courts will follow the deceased's wishes as laid out in the will.
 If there is no registered will, the courts will make all of the decisions.

 - Personal representative issued letters of authority to act on behalf of the estate